 Jackson thought this was the most fun game he had ever seen.
 And in the end, we donated quite the stack of books – and his shelves (and the rest of my house) were looking and feeling a lot lighter!

-Here’s what I learned from cleaning out our books:
+Here’s what I learned from cleaning out our books with the Konmari method:

 – There are a lot of children’s books that really do spark joy in me.
 I kept almost all of my old Berenstain Bears books, a ton of Dr. Seuss books, and all thirteen Series of Unfortunate Events books.
 Some of them are too long or difficult for Jackson right now, but I know he’ll love reading them as he gets older, so I held onto them.

 – I didn’t, however, hold on to all of the books we had that are “too old” for him.
 I have always held on to them just so we would have books that he could read as he gets older, but I had the realization during this exercise that he’s probably going to want to have his own books to make memories with – not mine.
 Yes, it will mean spending more money down the road as he starts to need new books, but I’m always willing to spend a little money on reading!

 – Every last copy of Alice in Wonderland that I own sparks absolute joy in my soul.
 I couldn’t bear to get rid of a single copy – I have 7.
 Yes, I can acknowledge that it’s a little crazy.
 I don’t mind being crazy.